shbrainard/OneMapTools/README.md

 bad.log is organized by individuals and badMarkers.log is organized by markers.

-To run the tool:

-Compile the source code into converter.jar
+To run the tool, compile source code into converter.jar.
 Example usage:
 ```bash
 export vcfFile=/PATH/TO/VCF
 export femaleParent="femaleID"